d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-theory.md

 ### Terminology review

-In today's activity, we will introduce theory-based confidence intervals for a single categorical variable.
+In today's activity, we will introduce theory-based hypothesis tests for a single categorical variable.
 Some terms covered in this activity are:

 * Parameter of interest